The greatest tool for fighting your migraine is YOU!

 By comparing the 4 major lifestyle factors with your migraine attacks, you and your specialist can create a personalized approach to manage your migraine.

 The best thing you can do for yourself is to STICK WITH IT!
 The more you record in your journal, the more information you and your specialist will have to manage your migraine.
 You've got this.

 Enjoy this lively episode of Just Some Podcast, where Laurel talks to hosts Ben and Tom about many aspects of migraine.
 Scroll down on their site and look for the June 2020 episode, or search in your podcast app!

 I am a Physical Medicine and Rehabilitation Nurse Practitioner with Kansas City Bone & Joint Clinic in Overland Park, Kansas.
 I earned my undergraduate degree in Nursing from Luther College and a master’s degree in Nursing from the University of Kansas.
 I completed my Doctor of Nursing degree at the University of Missouri-Kansas City with an emphasis on self-management for chronic migraine.
 Working with patients who have the condition of migraine is extremely rewarding.
 Nothing beats seeing a patient transform from being overwhelmed by migraine days to feeling empowered and in control.
 I often say that a major treatment goal is to "put you back in the driver's seat of your life."
 Self-management for chronic conditions has been a focus for me throughout my nursing career, and I have a personal interest in this condition due to my father and brother experiencing migraine disease.

-I am passionate about working with rehabilitation patients to maximize their function and wellness.
-I enjoy presenting at medical conferences and community events about migraine and rehabilitation topics.
-Outside of the office, you'll find me running, cooking and spending time with my family.
+I am passionate about working with patients to maximize their function and wellness.
+I enjoy presenting at medical conferences and community events.
+Outside of the office, you'll find me running, cooking, and spending time with my family.